Popular Switzerland Packages

 Timings: 24 hours

-While Ticino is a small town that lies on the Swiss-Italian border, Lake Lugano is a calm lake flowing through the town, and there are plenty of Switzerland Tour Packages that'll let you enjoy the beauty of both!
+2. Lake Lugano and Ticino: Ticino is a small town that lies on the Swiss-Italian border.
+Lake Lugano is a calm lake flowing through the city, and there are plenty of Switzerland Tour Packages that'll let you enjoy the beauty of both!

 Location: Lago di Lugano, Switzerland